 About Me

-Hello, my name is Ameer.
-I am a second-year PhD Student in the Department of Biostatistics at the University of Washington supervised by Professors Daniela Witten and Jon Wakefield.
-Previously I worked for two years as a research and data consultant for the Global Education Monitoring Report at UNESCO.
-Before then, I completed my Master of Science in Statistical Sciences at the University of Toronto where I focused on applied and computational statistics, Bayesian inference, simulation, and optimization.
+Previously, I worked as a research and data consultant for the Global Education Monitoring Report at UNESCO.
+I completed my Master of Science in Statistical Sciences at the University of Toronto and my Bachelor of Mathematics at the University of Waterloo.

 A Little About Me Personally